tictactoki/EB/README.md

 > run pathToXagFile/xag.csv

-csv files will be created on files directory
+csv files will be created on root directory